 Generally, a parent or legal guardian can file a claim on behalf of their child.
 If the parents live separately, the custodial parent can file a child injury claim.

 Additionally, a court-ordered guardian ad litem can file for the child.
 In some cases, the court appoints a guardian ad litem to protect the child’s legal interests, even though the child’s legal guardian or custodial parent petitioned the court for a compromise hearing.

 What Does Minor’s Compromise Entail in California?

-Even though a parent can file a personal injury claim for their child, they cannot legally settle the claim without court approval.
+Even though a parent can file an injury claim for their child, they cannot legally settle the claim without court approval.
 California Probate Code §3500 states that the parent must petition the court to approve the settlement agreement.
 The petition is filed in the county where the minor resides or where a lawsuit could be filed to pursue the claim.
 This process is referred to as “minor’s compromise.”

 If a lawsuit has not been filed, a parent or legal guardian can petition for approval of the settlement agreement.
 However, if a lawsuit has been filed, the petition must be filed by the guardian ad litem for the minor.

 At the compromise hearing, the judge reviews the settlement agreement to determine if the agreement is in the child’s best interest.
 If so, the judge grants court approval for the settlement and specifies how the settlement proceeds must be handled.

 The judge could order that the funds be held in a blocked account, special needs trust, or a minor’s settlement trust.
 The judge might allow the child’s parents or guardian to handle the funds for smaller settlement amounts.

 What Types of Damages Can a Child Receive for a Personal Injury Claim?